Our Woven Fabrics: Linen and Cotton

 Linen is our favorite textile both for the drape and feel it provides to our garments as well as for its low environmental impact.
 Linen is made from flax, a plant which grows without the need for fertilizers or pesticides.
 It is a renewable resource, and can be produced without damaging its environment.
 Linen is breathable, hypoallergenic, naturally moth resistant, and anti bacterial.
 When undyed it is fully biodegradable.
 The dyes used for our linen collection out of India and the the heavier twills used in our classic trousers are OEKO TEX Certified meaning they have been tested and certified to be free from toxic levels of more than 100 substances known to be harmful to human health.

-Our GOTS certified Peruvian organic cotton is soft, safe, and biodegradable.
-GOTS is the worldwide leading textile processing standard for organic fibres, including ecological and social criteria, backed up by independent certifcation.
+Our GOTS certified Peruvian organic cotton is incredibly soft, environmentally safe, and biodegradable.
+GOTS is the worldwide leading textile processing standard for organic fibers, including ecological and social criteria, backed up by independent certification.
 Organic cotton farming and production leaves a smaller footprint on the Earth.
 It's production without toxic pesticides mean no toxic runoff and exposure to farmers, factory workers, and surrounding communities.
 Organic cotton uses much less water and is also non-GMO.
-Our organic cotton styles are a great choice for those with sensitive skin or those that may prefer not to wear animal fibres.
+Our organic cotton styles are a great choice for those with sensitive skin or those that may prefer not to wear animal fibers.

 Alpaca and Wool:

 Our Peruvian highland wool comes from the high altitude sheep herders in the Andes where the animals are adapted to live naturally and graze on the land.
 We chose this yarn for its exceptional hand feel and structure, and for the range of undyed colors available.
-Not only does the undyed fiber highlight the beautiful, natural shades of these animals, it equals less processing and a fully biodegradable fiber and garment.
-The wool is OEKO TEX Certified meaning it has been tested and certified to be free from toxic levels of more than 100 substances known to be harmful to human health, as well as responsible wool standard certified meaning it contains wool fiber from farms independently certified to animal welfare and land management requirements.
+Not only does the undyed fiber highlight the beautiful, natural shades of these animals, it means less processing and a fully biodegradable fiber and garment.
+The wool is OEKO TEX Certified meaning it has been tested and certified to be free from toxic levels of more than 100 substances known to be harmful to human health, as well as Responsible Wool Standard Certified meaning it contains wool fiber from farms independently certified to be committed to animal welfare and land management requirements.